 You’re here to have fun.
 We’re here to make it possible for you to have that fun.
 For all that to happen, Comic-Con has a few rules that are necessary for the safety and comfort of everyone.
 Please comply so that you and everyone else can enjoy the convention.

 Always wear your badge and hang onto it!
-You will need your badge to attend any Comic-Con function, including all daytime and nighttime panels and events at the Convention Center, the Hilton Bayfront, the Marriott Marquis, Manchester Grand Hyatt and the Lyceum Theatre, convention-sponsored parties, and browsing or shopping in the Exhibit Hall, as well as some additional offsite events.
+You will need your badge to attend any Comic-Con function, including all daytime and nighttime panels and events at the Convention Center, the Hilton Bayfront, the Marriott Marquis, Manchester Grand Hyatt, the Omni San Diego, the Horton Grand Theatre, the San Diego Central Library, and all convention-sponsored parties, and browsing or shopping in the Exhibit Hall, as well as some additional offsite events.
 Keep your badge visible so guards do not stop you.
 If you’re asked to show your badge, please do so.
 Your name and contact information are encoded in your barcode.
 Do not let anyone scan your barcode unless you want that person to have your mailing address.
 Badges are nontransferable.
 Please do not give your badge to a friend or to people outside the Convention Center when you leave Comic-Con.
 Also keep in mind that security will be spot-checking badges against IDs.

 Hold onto your badge!
-You will also need your badge if you are eligible to participate in Comic-Con 2014 online preregistration, so keep it AFTER Comic-Con, too!
+You will need your badge to qualify for Comic-Con 2016 Attendee Preregistration, so keep it AFTER Comic-Con, too!

 Code of Conduct